Buying and Selling SaaS: Evaluating Deals Beyond the Dollars

 What you need to know about buying your first SaaS

 Whether you’re thinking about selling your business, or you’ve been perusing listings for a SaaS to buy, the financial aspect of a potential deal is probably top of mind.
-But from our experience, while valuation certainly isn’t simple, there are a lot of factors besides the dollar amount that both buyers and sellers should think about before closing.
+But from our experience, while valuation is important, there are a lot of factors besides the dollar amount that both buyers and sellers should consider before closing.

 Tips for buying your first SaaS company

 At SureSwift, we’ve closed 40+ transactions, and talked to hundreds more Founders about their products.
 Based on that experience and feedback from Founders, we know there are a lot of things outside the valuation that impact a seller’s perception of you as a buyer, and ultimately, their likelihood to make a deal.
-Even if you don’t have a long history in the SaaS space, here are things you can do to have a good rep as a buyer:
+Even if you don’t have a long history in the SaaS space, here are things you can do to make a good impression as a buyer:

 Do Your Due Diligence BEFORE the LOI

 Not having a clear understanding of the business and the technology before you write an LOI makes that LOI worthless.
 Shooting from the hip could tie up a seller needlessly from taking real offers from other buyers that are a better fit.
 It’s tempting to get excited and try to lock down a deal.
-But doing that before you understand that business and have a plan for how you will both buy it and run it just isn’t kind or fair to the seller, and it can hurt your reputation as a buyer.
+But doing that before you understand that business and have a plan for how you will both buy it and run it just isn’t fair to the seller, and it can hurt your reputation as a buyer.

 Get up-to-date with any regulatory issues that may impact the sale

-While you don't need to be a legal expert to buy a SaaS business, it's important to understand the basics and plan to bring in legal support when the sale is imminent.
-Unexpected issues, especially in areas like intellectual property (IP) and employment law, can pop up after all the paperwork is signed.
 Being familiar with these aspects or teaming up with legal professionals beforehand helps avoid surprises, ensuring a smoother transition and protecting against potential legal hiccups that could impact the success of the deal.
 Taking a straightforward and proactive approach to legal considerations enhances your ability to navigate complexities, making the acquisition process more secure and informed.

-Have the cash (or be up front if you don’t)
+Have the cash (or be upfront if you don’t)

 They may not want to invest their own time and money doing due diligence with you if you don’t have the funds, and that’s fair.
 However, being up front and transparent about your funding will increase the chance your potential seller is willing to work with you, rather than moving on to the next prospect who has cash-in-hand once you spring the situation on them as a surprise.